 php artisan db:seed --class=PostsAndCategoriesTableSeeder

 Now, if we check our database, we can observe the generated data.
-Running our seeder resulted in the insertion of 3 categories and 15 posts (3 x 5 = 15) into the database.
-The Latin text was generated by Faker generating mock data.
+By running our seeder we’ve inserted 3 categories and 15 posts (3 x 5 = 15) into the database.
+We’ve used Faker to generate some mock data with random Latin text as shown in the image below.

 Factories support both ->for and ->has when creating instances and relationships.
 Let’s clarify when to use each method: